heydarbadirli/hbcraft-contracts/README.md

 # ERC20 Staking v1.0 by HB Craft

-## Overview
+## Introduction
-The contract allows the launching of a staking program and the creation of an unlimited number of staking pools inside the program, which can be either locked or flexible.
-All pools use the designated ERC20 token assigned during program deployment inside the constructor function.
+The contract allows to launch a staking program and to create an unlimited number of staking pools inside the program, which can be either locked or flexible.
+All pools use the designated ERC20 token assigned during program deployment inside the `constructor` function.

 ### Key Features
-- **Multiple Staking Pools:** Ability to create numerous staking pools in Locked and Flexible formats.
+- **Multiple Staking Pools:** Ability to create numerous locked or flexible staking pools.
+- **Customizable Pool Properties:** Each pool can have:
+- Its minimum deposit and APY properties adjusted independently.
+- Statuses (open or close) for staking, withdrawal, and interest claims controlled independently.
 - **Staking Target:** The program has a common staking target.
-When the total staked tokens across all pools reach this target, further staking is disabled. controllable statuses for staking, withdrawal, and interest claims.
+When the total staked tokens across all pools reach this target, further staking is disabled, but the staking target can be adjusted if needed.
-- **Customizable Pool Properties:** Each pool can have its minimum deposit and APY settings adjusted and statuses for staking, withdrawal, and interest claims controlled independently.

-## Supported Currencies
+## Supported Tokens
 The contract was initially written for RMV token staking.
 However, it supports various ERC20 tokens with 18 decimals.
 Non-ERC20 tokens are not supported.
-Users earn interest in the token they have staked in.
+Users earn interest in the token they staked in.

 ## User Experience
 **Staking:**
-- Users can stake ERC20 tokens in various pools, each with distinct rules and rewards.
+- Users can stake their tokens in various pools, each with distinct rules and rewards.
-- Stakers have the flexibility to stake their tokens as many times as in any amount (higher than the minimum deposit requirement) they wish in the target staking pool.
+- Users have the flexibility to stake their tokens as many times as and in any amount (higher than the minimum deposit requirement) they wish in any created staking pool.
-- Each time a staker stakes in a pool, a unique deposit is created and added to the deposit list of the user within that specific staking pool with the staking date and the APY that the staking pool had at the time of staking.
+- Each time a user stakes in a pool, a unique deposit is created and added to the deposit list of the user within that specific staking pool with the staking date and the APY that the staking pool had at the time of staking.
 This means that the returns on each deposit are calculated based on the APY the pool had at the moment of staking.

+#### :warning:
+- When a user interacts with the **program contract** for **staking**, **providing interest**, or **restoring funds**, please be aware that although the user initiates the transaction, the **program contract** technically carries out the expenditure.
+So, the user can get an **allowance too low** error, and the transaction can fail if the user doesn't interact with the **token contract** and approves the **program contract address** as a **spender** before interacting with the program contract.
+- For this reason, before the user interacts with the program contract for these purposes, your application must take a crucial step to ensure that the user interacts with the **token contract** by calling the `increaseAllowance(spender, addedValue)` function of the **token contract**.
+This will allow the program contract to carry out the expenditure and ensure the smooth and proper functionality.

-**Interest Claim:**
+- **Interest Claim:**
-- Interest on deposits is calculated on a daily basis.
-This ensures that the returns are updated daily, reflecting the staked tokens' most current valuation.
+- Interest is calculated on a daily basis.
 - Stakers have the option to claim their accrued interest daily.
 This provides flexibility and frequent access to earned interests.
 - When interest is claimed, it is automatically calculated, collected from the common interest pool and sent to the staker if there are enough tokens in the interest pool.

-**Withdrawal:**
+- **Withdrawal:**
-- When a user decides to withdraw a deposit, the interest accrued on that deposit is also claimed simultaneously.
-The withdrawal action triggers the collection of both the principal deposit and the accrued interest.
-The total amount, comprising the original deposit and the interest earned, is then transferred to the user's account.
+- When a staker decides to withdraw a deposit, the interest accrued on that deposit is also claimed simultaneously.
+The withdrawal action triggers both the withdrawal and the interest claim.

 ## Access Control
 The contract implements an access control system with distinct roles.
 Functionalities are restricted based on access levels.
 The system ensures that access to data and execution of functions are strictly regulated.